dgochenour/dds_pro_labs_cpp11/README.md

   (If everyone is not connected to the same network, demonstrate Ownership using Shapes Demo on a single machine)

-6. Loading a user-defined XML QoS profile
+Lab 6.
+Loading a user-defined XML QoS profile

   - Copy USER_QOS_PROFILES.xml to a new file called MY_QOS_PROFILES.xml
   - rename the library to "MyLibrary" and profile to "MyProfile"